puppetlabs/puppet-specifications/language/func-api.md

 system function (e.g. use `call_function(:include, 'name_of_class')` instead of trying
 to manipulate the catalog being produced).

-* The anonymous Function class defines all methods on the class, an instance of the function represents a particular call
+* The anonymous Function class defines all methods on the class, an instance of this function class represents the functions closure.
-* use one extra argument in every method that the evaluator dispatches to (e.g. max(scope, a, b)) - which is bad because polymorphic dispatch works best on first arg, and becomes cumbersome when using varargs (compare `max(a,b,scope)`, `vararg(a,b, scope, *var)`)

-The choice of instantiating the function for each call is better, but will create garbage instances (slower).
-We could perhaps indicate if a function requires calling scope and only instantiate it then.

 ### Manual Handling

 The intention is that typical functions should only require the features that Function supports.
-Internal / system functions may require support for additional features, and for that purpose there is an `InternalFunction` base class which is intended to have all features required.
+Internal / system functions may require support for additional features, and for that purpose there is an `InternalFunction` base class.

 As the API is being defined, there may be the need to create a custom base class to experiment with features.
 If this is needed, there are two main extension points, the initialization, and the call method.